 - Supply and Demand Breakdown - Ensuring timely supplies of essential goods and raw materials without price hikes is a huge matter of concern.
 Those small units that are critically dependent on specialized parts from other states or from abroad express concerns about their vulnerability to supply shortages

 MANUFACTURING PRODUCTIVITY POST COVID-19

-- The pandemic gone will certainly be a piece of very good news but how does the manufacturing industry function for better productivity after that and does it go back to its old ways.
-After COVID-19, the industry’s first priority must be improving automation across its value chain taking digital initiatives to the next level, and work as a promotion from home, especially for the support functions like HR and finance can be easily tried to made work from home and make our preparedness if the next wave arrives.
+- The pandemic gone will certainly be a piece of very good news, but how does the manufacturing industry function for better productivity after that, and does it go back to its old ways?
+After COVID-19, the industry’s first priority must be improving automation across its value chain, taking digital initiatives to the next level, and working as a promotion from home, especially for the support functions like HR and finance can easily be tried to make work from home and make our preparedness if the next wave arrives.

 - There is a general belief that the future new normal will be different from what it used to be in the past waves faced by the country.
-The time required to achieve some normalcy is expected to be significant, with minimum estimates varying between six weeks and six months, and will totally depend heavily on how the COVID-19 and globally in the coming weeks.
+The time required to achieve some normalcy is expected to be significant, with minimum estimates varying between six weeks and six months.
+It will depend heavily on COVID-19 and globally in the coming weeks.